cisco-ce/roomos.cisco.com/doc/MTR/MTROnBoarding.md

 # Onboarding

 **NOTE:** Read the [Requirements article](https://roomos.cisco.com/doc/MTR/Requirements) before onboarding a Cisco collaboration device.
 When you have a Room Bar, you need to register both the Room Bar and the Room Navigator.
-If you are prevented from signing in on your Room Navigator, check your Device settings in InTune, before signing in again.
+If you are prevented from signing in on your Room Navigator, check your Device settings in Intune, before signing in again.
 Read [this article](https://roomos.cisco.com/doc/MTR/Requirements#microsoft-authentication-and-intune) for more information on Microsoft authentication and Intune.

 1. Select **Try the new onboarding** on the Welcome screen.